vangelists/llvm-project/lldb/ReverseDebugging.md

 As already discussed, executing the target in single-step mode is extremely slow and imposes a great memory overhead, thus, in order to speed up execution and minimize memory footprint, all symbols that belong either to libraries under `/usr/lib/` or to the `std` C++ namespace are always executed normally and not traced.

-Furthermore, the user has the ability to define a set of additional functions to ignore via the `target.process.thread.tracing-avoid-symbols-regex` and `target.process.thread.tracing-avoid-libraries` settings.
+Furthermore, the user may define a set of additional functions to ignore via the following settings:
+- `target.process.thread.tracing-avoid-symbols-regex`
+- `target.process.thread.tracing-avoid-libraries`

 In order to avoid a symbol, single-stepping and tracing are suspended before the relevant call instruction is executed and an artificial breakpoint that is deleted on first hit is set at the instruction right after the call.
 When the call finishes and the breakpoint is reached, then the callback of the breakpoint, which resumes single-stepping and tracing, is executed and the breakpoint is automatically deleted, allowing the thread to continue running.